 - Health care for children up to 21 years of age, and

-- Once per year emergency cash called Disaster Cash Assistance Program (DCAP).
+- Beginning April 2021, you may be eligible to get cash from the Disaster Cash Assistance Program (DCAP).
 You do not need to have kids to qualify for DCAP.
-For more information on DCAP, see Northwest Justice Project’s Questions and Answers.
+For more information on DCAP, see DSHS Frequently Asked Questions.

 Will using these benefits affect my ability to pass the Public Charge test?